uswitch/uswitch-academy/clojure-advanced/02-poly.md

 # Lab 02

+* Work with vendors multimethods
-* Extend our system to work with a new vendor
+* Extend to new vendor, add new multimethod
+* Refactor into protocols
+* Uncomment tests in lab02-test
+* Run `clj -Atest` from `./labs` folder and make tests green.